algobulls/algobulls_help_site/docs/member/paperback.md

     Choose Tweak reflects in `Tweak Strategy` from the `Summary Bar`.

     Choose Premium reflects in `Build Strategy` from the `Summary Bar`.

+## Reports
+---
+The Reports consist of a `Summary` and a `P&L Table`.

+ * `Summary` - Summary statistics of the strategy performance.
+    * `Net PnL` - Net PnL of the strategy.
+    * `Net PnL %` - Net PnL of the strategy in absolute percentage.
+    * `Max Drawdown` - Max drawdown the strategy suffered during backtesting period.
+    * `Max Drawdown %` - Max drawdown the strategy suffered during backtesting period in percentage.
+    * `Number of Trades` - No. of signals strategy generated during the backtesting.
+    * `Number of Wins` - No. of wins during the backtesting period
+    * `Number of Looses` - No. of losses during the backtesting period
+    * `Number of Long Trades` - No. of Long Trades strategy generated during backtesting period.
+    * `Number of Short Trades` - No. of Short Trades strategy generated during backtesting period.
+    * `Max Gain` - Max Gain during backtesting period.
+    * `Min Gain` - Min Gain during backtesting period.
+This is different than the Drawdown value because it considers the minimum possible return from strategy.
+    * `Avg.
+Profit per winning trade` - Cumulative Profit for winning trades divided by No. of Wins
+    * `Avg.
+Profit per losing trade` - Cumulative Loss for winning trades divided by No. of Wins
+ * `P&L Table` - Profit and Loss Details.
+    * `Instrument` - Instrument strategy being performed on.
+    * `Entry Time` - Entry time of trade.
+    * `Entry` -	Entry trade type such as Buy/Sell.
+    * `Entry Qty.` - Quantity traded.
+    * `Entry Price` - Price at which entry trade was executed.
+    * `Exit Time` -	Exit time of trade.
+    * `Exit` - Exit trade type such as Buy/Sell.
+    * `Exit Qty.` -	Quantity traded.
+This depends on the number of profit booking trades embedded in the strategy logic.
+    * `Exit Price` - Price at which exit trade was executed.
+    * `PnL (Rs.) / PnL %` -	PnL amount and PnL % of each trade.
+    * `PnL Cum.
+(Rs.) / PnL Cum. %` - Cumulative PnL amount and Cumulative PnL % of each trade.

+## Logs
+---

+You can see the complete running of the strategy as it progresses here.

+You can Refresh the logs periodically using the `↻` button.

+You can also download the logs for later reference using the `Download Logs` button.